Kim Jong Un 'deeply moved' at South Korea’s K-Pop diplomacy

 Video and photos from the event showed Kim applauding and waving at the artists, including some K-pop performers.

-His wife Ri Sol Ju and hundreds of other citizens watched the rare performance, sometimes waving in time with the music.
-After the two-hour performance ended, the North Koreans gave a thunderous standing ovation.
+His wife, Ri Sol Ju, and hundreds of other citizens watched the rare performance, sometimes waving in time with the music.
+After the two-hour performance, the North Koreans gave a thunderous standing ovation.

-Sunday's concert entitled "Spring is Coming" was held in the packed 1,500-seat East Pyongyang Grand Theater, and showcased an elite lineup of performers, including veteran vocalists Cho Yong-pil, rock star Yoon Do-hyun, and popular K-pop girl band Red Velvet.
+Sunday's concert entitled "Spring Is Coming" was held in the 1,500-seat East Pyongyang Grand Theater, and showcased an elite lineup of performers, including veteran vocalists Cho Yong-pil, rock star Yoon Do-hyun and the popular K-pop girl band Red Velvet.

 The performance came just weeks before Kim is due to meet with South Korean President Moon Jae-in on April 27, highlighting lessening tensions between the rivals after years of friction over the North's nuclear program.